 Institutional investors tend to seek out risk-adjusted returns on their investments, with a focus on diversifying their portfolio.
 Therefore, most of these investors tend to invest across different markets to avoid concentration risk.

-Smaller markets tend to attract fewer investors, while deeper markets have higher potential for diversification, even within a single country or city.
-For example, an investor can further diversify real estate investments by differing countries, followed by differing cities, and then by the different regions within these cities.
-By diversifying real estate investment through different markets, investors can reduce their losses in the event that the performance of a particular market becomes dismal.
+Smaller markets offers less potential for diversification, while deeper markets have higher potential for diversification, even within a single country or city.
+For example, an investor can further diversify his or her real estate investments by investing across different countries, different cities within that same country and different regions within the same city.

 Diversifying by strategies (Core, Value-Add and Opportunistic)